iamvedran/CleanArchitectureAPI/README.md

 # Clean Architecture API

-This is an ASP.NET Core 7 application built following the principles of SOLID and Clean Architecture (Onion Architecture).
+This is an ASP.NET Core application built following the principles of SOLID and Clean Architecture (Onion Architecture).

+## Project Details

+- Project SDK: Microsoft.NET.Sdk.Web
+- Target Framework: net7.0

 ## Features

 - **SOLID Principles**: The application adheres to SOLID principles, which promote modular, flexible, and testable code.